mui/material-ui/docs/src/pages/customization/typography/typography.md

 ## Adding & disabling variants

-Apart from the default ones, you can also add custom variants, or disable some of the existing ones.
+In addition to using the default typography variants, you can add custom ones, or disable any you don't need.
 See the [Adding & disabling variants](/components/typography/#adding-amp-disabling-variants) example for more info.

 ## Default values